larnef/larnef/README.md

-<h1>Hi 👋, I'm Albin!</h1>
+<h1>Greetings 👋, I'm Albin!</h1>
-<p>I am currently studying Applied Mathematics at Royal Institute of Technology in Stockholm, with a specialization in Optimization and Systems Theory, graduating in 2026! </p>
+<p>I am currently studying Applied Mathematics at Royal Institute of Technology in Stockholm, with a specialization in Optimization and Systems Theory, graduating in 2026!
+My academcic interests include Data Science and Analytics, Optimization, Machine Learning and Operations Research.</p>
 <h2>Software and Languages</h2>
 <p>Here are some tools and languages that I have used in various courses, projects and such:</p>
 <p><a target="_blank" href="https://raw.githubusercontent.com/devicons/devicon/master/icons/r/r-original.svg" style="display: inline-block;"><img